CR-Formula/FSAEElectrical/README.md

 Selected schematics and PCB files used in our live data collection.

 ### Module Tests
-This is code we utilize to test whether our electrical equipment is setup correctly and helps us trouble shoot problems.
+This is code we utilize to test whether our electrical equipment is set up correctly and helps us troubleshoot problems.

 ### Nextion
-Utilizing a Nextion display on our vehicle this is the most up to date version dashboard each driver utilizes while driving to undersand how it's performance.
+Utilizing a Nextion display on our vehicle, this is the most up-to-date version dashboard each driver utilizes while driving to monitor the car's performance.

 ### Telemetry
-Embedded C++ software written to our ESP's & Arduinos to handle reading, converting, and transporting CAN data from the cour to hour displays.
+Embedded C++ software written to our ESPs & Arduinos to handle reading, converting, and transporting CAN data from the car to our displays.

 ### Telemetry Viewer
 This is a forked repo from Farrel (http://www.farrellf.com).
-In our version we have added more visual modules, changed behavior of existing modules, and changed the theme of the software as well.
+In our version, we have added more visual modules, changed the behavior of existing modules, and changed the theme of the software as well.